ohio0987654321/WCI/README.md

 - Hides application from Dock with `NSApplicationActivationPolicyAccessory`
 - Hides menu bar with presentation options

-#### Unfocusable Profile
-- Prevents windows from receiving keyboard focus
-- Useful when you don't need to interact with the application

-#### Click-Through Profile
-- Makes windows click-through by setting `ignoresMouseEvents` to `YES`

 #### Direct Control Profile
 - Advanced window control using direct Objective-C messaging